Charles Compton, 1st Marquess of Northampton

 Charles Compton, 1st Marquess of Northampton (24 March 1760 – 24 May 1828), known as Lord Compton from 1763 to 1796 and as the 9th Earl of Northampton from 1796 to 1812, was a British peer and politician.

 Early life

 Northampton was the son of Spencer Compton, 8th Earl of Northampton, and his wife Jane (née Lawton).
 He was educated at Westminster, Ealing School and Trinity College, Cambridge (1776–1779).

 Career

+He served as a Captain and later Major in the Northamptonshire Militia during its embodiment in the American War of Independence.
+On 18 March 1784 his father appointed him Colonel of the regiment.
+He resigned the command in 1798.
 On 18 February 1793, he was appointed a deputy lieutenant of Northamptonshire by his father.
 He was elected to the House of Commons for Northampton in 1784, a seat he held until 7 April 1796, when he succeeded his father in the earldom and entered the House of Lords.
 His cousin Spencer Perceval, later Prime Minister, replaced him as Member of Parliament for Northampton.
 Lord Northampton also served as Lord Lieutenant of Northamptonshire.
 In 1812, he was created Baron Wilmington, of Wilmington in the County of Sussex, Earl Compton, of Compton in the County of Warwick, and Marquess of Northampton.